 I note that you were sending your complaints to a general address.
 I list the names of American’s executives on my website and you might have tried appealing to them.

 But before you did that, you might have reviewed the contest rules one more time.
 You would have seen that the contest was already over.
 But somehow, the site allowed you to enter the contest after it closed and as the only entry, you won several times.
+(Here’s how to use your airline flight credit.)

 Whose fault is that?
 Well, American should have made sure the contest was closed when it ended, so that’s on them.
 You should have paid closer attention to the dates, if not when you entered, then when you complained about not getting the miles.

 Still, a promise is a promise.
 American said you had won 25,000 miles, and I’m sure your multiple entries were nothing more than an innocent mistake.
+(Some frequent flier programs are more useless than others.)

-I contacted American.
+My advocacy team and I contacted American.
 A representative emailed you back, saying, “We value your business and will honor 25,000 miles to make sure your customer experience is positive.”

 I love a happy ending.